June 2026

 Past Events

 The Mackinac Center Policy Forum is a half day devoted to public policies that matter greatly to friends of free markets and free people.
-Join us in Traverse City as we discuss such topics as government internet, free market environmentalism, the state budget and related tax debate, education reform and recent legislative action.
+Join us in Traverse City as we provide an update on recent legislative action and discuss such timely topics as the future of Line 5, pandemic policies, and education and worker freedom.